Creatiwity/witycms-doc/installation.md

 ## wityCMS installation

 Once the files are installed on your FTP server from the ***FileZilla***.
 You can open your browser, type the URL of the file where you saved files, for example: "http://www.nameofyourwebsite.com" if it is at the root of your FTP.

 This will redirect you to the installation wizard.
 At this stage, only remains to follow the 4 steps to install wityCMS.
 You can only complete the installation once the 4 steps are done and validated by clicking the button "**Launch install**".

 ### General
 ![](installer-01.png)

 * **Site name***: Specify the name you want to give to your website.
-* **Base URL***: inquire with the URL where the file name in which you * export the .ZIP.
+* **Base URL***: Inquire the URL where the file name saved export the .ZIP.
 By default, this field is pre-filled.
 * **Subject***: Choose the theme for your website.
 The field is always pre-filled with the basic theme.
 * **Language***: You must specify the language you want to give to the system.
 The default language is English.
 * **Time zone ***: By default, the "Time Zone" is always (UTC + 01: 00) Paris.